shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

 6. Update the `documentation_config.json` file to reflect the current state of documentation
 7. Check that all paths in the configuration file are correct
 8. Test documentation visibility for different user roles

+## Motivation for Workflow Guidelines

+The documentation workflow guidelines were established to address several challenges:

+1. **Inconsistent Documentation Quality**: Previously, documentation varied widely in quality and structure depending on the author.
+2. **Lack of Clear Process**: Developers were unsure about how to properly document their changes.
+3. **Outdated Documentation**: Without a clear update process, documentation often became outdated as the codebase evolved.
+4. **Discoverability Issues**: Users had difficulty finding relevant documentation due to inconsistent organization.

+By following these workflow guidelines, we ensure:
+- More consistent documentation quality and structure
+- Better tracking of documentation changes through standardized changelog entries
+- Clearer troubleshooting steps for documentation issues
+- Improved developer experience when working with documentation